- Gartner has a corrupt business model where Gartner never declares its conflicts of interest.

-- Gartner creates research products, which is a form of broadcasting, but also has one-on-one interactions—a form of “narrowcasting.”
+- Gartner creates research products, which is a form of broadcasting, but also has one-on-one interactions—a “narrowcasting.”

 - On Facebook, individuals are allowed to freely associate as long as they are part of one another’s social network.
 Gartner, on the other hand, behaves more as a central hub, controlling the interaction.
 Except for events, where it in part charges for the right to connect up sub-segments of the Gartner social network for freeform communication, the primary information flow is narrowcasting between Gartner and clients, and then broadcasting more limited and obscured information through research reports.

-- Facebook monetizes its social network through both advertising and selling personal information about its social network members to various interested parties, while Gartner monetizes its social network with subscriptions, consulting services and events.
+- Facebook monetizes its social network through both advertising and selling personal information about its social network members to various interested parties.
+In contrast, Gartner monetizes its social network with subscriptions, consulting services, and events.
 Facebook does not interview or interact with its members.

 - Facebook creates a collaborative environment and allows the social network to self-organize, along with automated guidance routines, which encourage members to enlarge their social network and become more involved with Facebook.

-- Facebook is a pure social networking site, while Gartner is a mixture of a social networking company combined with a research company, consulting company and information broker.
+- Facebook is a simple social networking site, while Gartner is a mixture of a social networking company combined with a research company, consulting company, and information broker.

 Gartner is Identified as a Research Entity

-Generally Gartner is identified as exclusively a research and consulting company, but in fact, it is much more than a research company.
-Its method of absorbing and providing information makes Gartner the “center of attention.”
-Gartner researchers/analysts do not simply read vendor marketing literature, test software, analyze historical databases, and then release reports that can be purchased online.
-Instead, their job is intensely social and much of their work and the work of other people at Gartner is about maintaining and nurturing that social network.
+Generally, Gartner is identified as exclusively a research and consulting company, but in fact, it is much more than a research company.
+Its method of absorbing and providing the information makes Gartner the “center of attention.”
+Gartner researchers/analysts do not read merely vendor marketing literature, test software, analyze historical databases, and then release reports that can be purchased online.
+Instead, their job is intensely social, and much of their work and the work of other people at Gartner is about maintaining and nurturing that social network.
 One cannot understand Gartner by only looking at its media product because that is only a part of what makes Gartner the force that it is today.
 I made this mistake when I read my first Gartner reports over a decades ago.